Hosting for this webspace is provided by LifeGrid Internet

 Kim Krull - Between her grandparents' farm and camping since the first grade, Kim has always had a love for the outdoors and the wonderfully diverse creatures God has created to inhabit and enhance our world.
 She is a Master Gardener, a Backyard Habitat Steward, a member of the Indiana Native Plant and Wildflower Society, and a former Black Belt.
 She is an avid gardener and loves to kayak, hike, and take pictures of her garden and its visitors.
 Kim worked over 30 years as an Optometric Technician for a private optometrist.
 She now works as an Optometric Technician for Ossip Optometry in Irvington.
 She took a Master Naturalist class with our President, Amy, who introduced her to Michelle.
 That led to her being involved with A Critter's Chance!
 Her backyard habitat has multiple small ponds with fish, frogs, toads, dragon and damsil flies, and other critters attracted to the water and flowers.
 She currently lives with a rescued dog, cat, bearded dragon, ball python, a variety of fish, and whatever fosters happen to be at her residence!

-Kelly Thomas is an Indiana native.
+Kelly Thomas is currently the Vice President for ACC.
 Since early childhood, she has had a great love and respect for both animals and nature.
-Kelly has cared for animals her entire life.
-In addition to her personal childhood pets, she showed animals in 4H and worked in a veterinary office in junior high.
+Her passion is animal behavior and helping abused and abandoned animals transform into the happy, healthy animal that they should be.
 Kelly has been a volunteer with A Critter’s Chance for several years.
-Her dream is to convert her farm into a sanctuary for exotic and farm rescues, complete with natural habitats, gardens and a wildlife clinic.
+Her dream is to convert her farm into a sanctuary for exotic and farm rescues, complete with natural habitats, gardens and exotic and farm animal pet boarding.
 When Kelly is not on the farm taking care of foster animals or at A Critter’s Chance events, she can be found hiking the trails and enjoying nature’s beauty.